The alien spirit

 The spirit as a thinking intellect

-The other alternative is that the spirit, in the dimension that is proper to it, is aware of psychic experiences that imply a sensitivity, an emotionality and forms of feeling different from those that we human beings experience in this life.
+The other alternative is that the spirit, in the dimension that is proper to it, is aware of mental experiences that imply a sensitivity, an emotionality and forms of feeling different from those that we human beings experience in this life.
 In such case, spirit life could be gratifying also in the spiritual dimension, and the sole reason for incarnation could be found in a sort of exploratory need towards alternative experiences that take place not only on this planet, but also in possible other worlds, with all the pros and cons that such experiences could entail.
 It is evident how, in such a case, only a direct comparison with the existential experience in the spirit dimension could account for the value and interest of human life.

-The fade of the human condition
+The fading of the human condition

 In any case, does it make sense to deal with the problem of survival?
 Yet during this lifetime, we transform ourselves to some extent day after day, losing with the passing of the years many of the psychophysical resources we had in our youth and conforming our vision of the world and of life to the experience gained.
-But in the context of the continuity determined by our conscious Ego, we get used to this kind of existence day after day, so that in the end it may seem that the ending of the human condition has a traumatic and dramatic flavor: in fact, it is our body that wants to live, at least as long as life is pleasant and interesting to him/her.
+But in the context of the continuity determined by our conscious Ego, we get used to this kind of existence day after day, so that in the end it may seem that the ending of the human condition has a traumatic and dramatic effect: in fact, it is our organism that wants to live, at least as long as life is pleasant and interesting to it.
 Under certain circumstances the intention to die can also prevail, which deserves attention and sympathy, with all due respect to those who want to deny any value to suicide in principle.
 But since death inevitably comes to anyone who was born, we just have to wait to know, that is, to directly experience what will occur (or what will not happen).
 So, just as «there is a psychic ego produced by the environment (including the brain...) in which we recognize ourselves and are recognized in the affective and behavioral reality of the world» (page 67), it is also true that through the description of the alien spirit suggested to us by Andrea «the Spirit has been freed from its matter and from the human form with which our desire had imagined it» (page 61).

 Unresolved issues

 As I have already observed, at least two problems remain open on which Andrea does not offer sufficient insights: one concerns the evolution of the phenomenon through which life has developed in this world (and perhaps in a multitude of other worlds in the universe), and the other dealing with the functioning of the psychophysical instrument through which we experience the different tunings of the human psyche.
 Often the complexity of these phenomena, which in large part escape our understanding, is trivially liquidated under the label of materialism, despite the fact that – as we have already seen – matter is only the alphabet with which the book of life was written, but the meaning and plot of this book have a completely immaterial character, being constituted by the continuous increase of information that progressively organizes the physical dimension.
-The immaterial character of the psyche is then evident in itself: the human psyche, as a whole, is a universe of which each of us experiences a range, albeit limited, of tunings.
+The immaterial character of the psyche is then evident in itself: the human psyche, as a whole, is a universe in which each of us experiences a range, albeit limited, of tunings.
 The reasons why the psyche, as we know it in the course of our human life, must present all those so controversial aspects related to perceptions, sensations, emotions, feelings, thoughts, joys, sorrows, happiness and suffering, completely escape us.
-Even Andrea did not offer many explanations about it, as if these were matters that did not concern him: according to him all these phenomena constitute, so to speak, the other face of God, that of which one can not have experience in the spiritual dimension.
+Even Andrea does not offer many explanations about it, as if these were matters that do not concern him: according to him, all these phenomena constitute, so to speak, the other face of God, that of which one can not have experience in the spiritual dimension.
 There is no doubt, however, that from the point of view of the human condition this other face of God contains all the good and the evil of this world, at least as far as we can perceive in the uncertain light of our intellect.

 Differences and contrasts